-Chapter 58 of the Daodejing examines the relationship between governance and the behavior of the governed, as well as the often-paradoxical nature of fortune and misfortune.
-Here’s a breakdown:
+Chapter 58 of the Daodejing examines the relationship between governance and the behaviour of the governed, as well as the often-paradoxical nature of fortune and misfortune.
+Here is a breakdown:

 When the government is dull and vague,

 The people are crafty and cunning.

 The opening section of the chapter reprises the same theme of the middle segment of Chapter 57.
 When the ruler is not overly forceful or intrusive, the people are more genuine and straightforward.
 When they do not have to deal with excessive regulations or scrutiny, they remain true to their natural state.